Workplace Accessibility and Inclusion

 Accessibility Policies, Procedures and Plans

 Mary has over twenty years' experience as a user-friendly business analyst and documentation and training specialist.
-She focuses on raising awareness of accessibility and helping organizations meet or exceed provincial and federal accessibility compliance standards.
 Mary works with employers to identify and remove barriers, and to create a culture of inclusion by creating accessibility policies and plans and helping employers put them into action.

 Dan is a website accessibility and document remediation specialist.
 For over 25 years, he has worked with corporations and organizations from all sectors helping to develop their digital marketing platforms.